alanwatsonforster/glass/apxo/map.md

 This section describes and illustrates the fourteen map styles.
 Sheets A2, B1, and B2 are shown, with aircraft in map sheet B2 to illustrate their colors and the contrast with the map.

-The first four map styles — original, temperate, tropical, and arid — have all the map elements present on the original maps, but differ only in their color schemes.
+The first four map styles — airstrike, temperate, tropical, and arid — have all the map elements present on the original maps, but differ only in their color schemes.
 They can be used for any of the scenarios that make reference to map features.

 The next seven map styles — desert, temperate forest, tropical forest, summer tundra, winter tundra, summer boreal forest, and winter boreal forest — adapt the map sheets by removing or extending certain map elements.